microsoftgraph/microsoft-graph-docs-contrib/concepts/call_api.md

 This navigation-based interconnectedness gives Microsoft Graph its unique character.

 Path URL resource names, query parameters, and action parameters and values are case insensitive.
-However, values you assign, entity IDs, and other base64-encoded values are case sensitive.
+However, values you assign, entity IDs, and other base64-encoded values are case-sensitive.

 The following sections show a few basic programming pattern calls to the Microsoft Graph API.